 But I believe that the non-peakists do analytical work of far higher quality than do Peakists, and that this one reason why Peakists have little influence.
 Deservedly so.
 Hence this series, an encouragement for us to do better.

-Peak Oil myth #2 — the great shortage of oil technicians, a resource limiting growth in oil production over the next ten years.
+a shortage of oil technicians limits growth in production over the next decade

 The analytical foundation for this belief is pitifully weak, but constant repetition has established it as dogma.
 Supporting is is the sea of “grey hairs” at meetings of the Society of Petroleum Engineers (SPE), or staff meetings of the large western oil companies.
 Charts documenting this appear on Peak Oil sites across the web, another reason for readers to despair about our future.
 Why are the folks running the industry so stupid?

 Perhaps because analysis of the numbers shows no serious problem.
 The US and other western nations train only a fraction of the petroleum engineers needed for the future.
 But Asian nations have picked up the slack.
 From Schlumberger’s Surviving the Skills Shortage – 2006 (requires registration):